mrhung91/testsdk/ReadMeSDK.md

 ##### [3.1.
 Authentication](#header1): Before playing game, user must pass by SDK authentication.

-	a) If user want to play game immediately, they can choose Play now function.
+- If user want to play game immediately, they can choose Play now function.
 SDK create a random UID for this device, this UID is unique ID on this device.
 Each device only create one UID and user still use this UID for each other play time.

-	b) If user has Facebook account, they can choose Login by Facebook function.
+- If user has Facebook account, they can choose Login by Facebook function.
 SDK syncs Facebook ID from Facebook App to the game.

-	c) If user want to use 9Chau account, they can register and login by 9Chau login function.
+- If user want to use 9Chau account, they can register and login by 9Chau login function.
 After that, they must create game account or choose account they created before.

 ##### [3.2.
 Payment](#header1):
-	a) Telco Card Payment: User must enter completely and accurately serial code and pin code when recharging to game.
+- Telco Card Payment: User must enter completely and accurately serial code and pin code when recharging to game.
-	b) C Payment: C is money unit in 9Chau system, user can use C for recharging to game.
+- C Payment: C is money unit in 9Chau system, user can use C for recharging to game.
-	c) Google wallet: recharging by google payment service
+- Google wallet: recharging by google payment service